AdobeDocs/app-builder/src/pages/guides/runtime_guides/using_packages.md

 ok: created binding helloMyName
 ```

-The package binding is a shortcut for &ldquo;Call this package with these parameters.&rdquo; Unlike setting default parameters on the package, this leaves the package itself (and its entities) open to be called without the parameters defined in the binding.
-It also leaves open the option to create another binding with another set of defaults.
-There&rsquo;s no limit to the bindings you can create for a given package.
+A package binding is a shortcut to call a package with named set of parameters.
+This leaves the package and its entities open to be called without the parameters defined in the binding, or with the parameters defined in a different binding.
+There is no limit to the number of bindings you can create for a package.

 <InlineAlert slots="text"/>

-Package bindings are very useful for another reason: there&rsquo;s no way to remove default parameters from a package or action once you&rsquo;ve set them directly.
+Package bindings are important, because there is no way to remove default parameters from a package or action once they've been set.
 Using bindings is the only way to preserve the option to call an action in the package without the defaults.

 Each package binding is used as if it were a package itself.
-To call an action in the package associated with a given binding, use the name of the binding in your invocation instead of the name of the package:
+To call an action in the package associated with a given binding, replace the name of the package in your invocation with the name of the binding:

 `aio rt:action:invoke --result helloMyName/hello`